New Twist On Some Old Recipes – Ayurveda Meets Italian Style!

 Let us know in the comments below!

 Sara Garofalo is a certified Ayurveda counselor, chef, and Intuitive Health instructor.
 Her holistic approach helps women break unhealthy (and subconscious) patterns to become more intuitive about their bodies.
-Garofalo's first cookbook, Mangia!, will be released in January 2023.
+Garofalo's first cookbook, Mangia!, was published in January 2023.
 Learn more at loveholisticliving.com/